CLOSE

 Download CV

 Dr. James Starke joined the St. Mary’s faculty in 2021.
 He is a liturgical scholar with experience in graduate education, academic research, and diocesan ministry.
-After earning a doctorate in Liturgical Studies and Sacramental Theology from The Catholic University of America (CUA), he served as Director of the Office of Divine Worship of the Catholic Diocese of Arlington and as an instructor for seminarian courses at CUA.
-Since 2020, he has served on the national board of the Federation of Diocesan Liturgical Commissions.
+He holds a licentiate in sacred theology from St. Mary’s Seminary & University and a doctorate in Liturgical Studies and Sacramental Theology from The Catholic University of America.

 Dr. Starke’s professional interests include methodology for liturgical theology, liturgical tradition, liturgy and spirituality, and religion and science.
 In the classroom he seeks to connect research in these areas with the pastoral and spiritual needs of today, especially as discerned from his experience preparing diocesan and parochial liturgies, ministering as an episcopal master of ceremonies, forming lay and ordained ministers, and serving on diocesan liturgical and arts commissions.